-In the past, our customers have not made any product liability claims against us.
-However, we have encountered isolated cases of complaints from our customers alleging that our products were defective and the packaging of security seals was damaged.
+In the past, we have encountered isolated cases of complaints from our customers alleging that our products were defective and the packaging of security seals was damaged.
 Upon the quality and safety inspection conducted by our quality control department and/or third-party investigators, the defective products and damaged packaging were due to mishandling of our products that were not due to us and hence we were not subject to any product liability claims.
-We cannot assure you that damages, defects, product misbranding or tampering of our products will not occur in the future or that such occurrences will not have any material adverse impact on our business and financial performance.
+During the FYE Under Review and from 1 July 2023 up to the LPD, there were no product liability claims made against us by our customers.
+However, we cannot assure you that damages, defects, product misbranding or tampering of our products will not occur in the future or that such occurrences will not have any material adverse impact on our business and financial performance.